TensorBlock/claude-code-forge/README.md

 ### 1. Get your API key
 1. Visit [TensorBlock Forge](https://forge.tensorblock.co)
 2. Sign up for an account
+3. Add your model provider API keys
-3. Generate an API key from your dashboard
+4. Generate a Forge key from your dashboard

 ### 2. Configure the script